PyO3/pyo3-async-runtimes/README.md

 > PyO3 Asyncio is a _brand new_ part of the broader PyO3 ecosystem.
 Feel free to open any issues for feature requests or bugfixes for this crate.

-**If you're a new-comer, the best way to get started is to read through the primer below!
-For `v0.13` and `v0.14` users I highly recommend reading through the [migration section](#migration-guide) to get a general idea of what's changed in `v0.14` and `v0.15`.**

 ## Usage

 Like PyO3, PyO3 Asyncio supports the following software versions:

 - Python 3.7 and up (CPython and PyPy)
-- Rust 1.48 and up
+- Rust 1.63 and up

-## PyO3 Asyncio Primer
+## PyO3-async-runtimes Primer

 If you are working with a Python library that makes use of async functions or wish to provide Python bindings for an async Rust library, [`pyo3-async-runtimes`](https://github.com/PyO3/pyo3-async-runtimes) likely has the tools you need.
 It provides conversions between async functions in both Python and Rust and was designed with first-class support for popular Rust runtimes such as [`tokio`](https://tokio.rs/) and [`async-std`](https://async.rs/).
-In addition, all async Python code runs on the default `asyncio` event loop, so `pyo3-asyncio` should work just fine with existing Python libraries.
+In addition, all async Python code runs on the default `asyncio` event loop, so `pyo3-async-runtimes` should work just fine with existing Python libraries.

-In the following sections, we'll give a general overview of `pyo3-asyncio` explaining how to call async Python functions with PyO3, how to call async Rust functions from Python, and how to configure your codebase to manage the runtimes of both.
+In the following sections, we'll give a general overview of `pyo3-async-runtimes` explaining how to call async Python functions with PyO3, how to call async Rust functions from Python, and how to configure your codebase to manage the runtimes of both.